bayer-science-for-a-better-life/topefind-public/README.md

 [![Coverage Badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/CrisSherban/c4dc7ff205bbd6478f94462a864d5a83/raw/coverage_topefind_public.json)](https://github.com/bayer-science-for-a-better-life/topefind-public/actions)
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

+⚠️ This is a temporary public version ⚠️

 Antibodies are particular Y-shaped proteins.
 They are one of the most essential parts of the adaptive immune system since they interact with antigens.
 Being able to engineer antibodies can significantly impact the production of therapeutics,